Ingredients

 Dal

-- Crush the garlic cloves, ginger and 1green chili in a mortar pestle and set it aside.
+- Crush the garlic cloves, ginger and green chillies in a mortar pestle and set it aside.

-- In a heavy bottom pan, heat the ghee on medium heat.
-Once hot, add the cumin seeds, crushed coriander seeds and cloves.
-Saute for few seconds until fragrant.
+- In a heavy bottom pot, heat the ghee on medium heat.
+Once hot, add the cumin seeds, coriander seeds and cloves.
+Saute for 30 seconds until fragrant.

-- Add the crushed garlic-ginger-green chili.
-Cook for 1 to 2 minutes until the raw smell goes away.
+- Add the garlic, ginger, and green chillies and cook for 2 minutes until the raw smell goes away.

 Tempering (Tadka)